cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 # Conclusion

 In this post, we provided an overview of our new fault injection technique for improving resilience of microservice applications named Service-level Fault Injection Testing.
-After reading this, you might be left with a few questions, for instance: how does it actually work in code?
-Surely you generate too many tests for this to perform well at scale?
-How can I get my hands on the code?
+After reading this, you might be left with a few questions, for instance:

+* How does it actually work in code?
+* Surely you generate too many tests for this to perform well at scale?
+* How can I get my hands on the code?

+We're going to answer each and every one of those questions throughout this week.

 Stay locked in by following us [@FilibusterFault](http://www.twitter.com/FilibusterFault) on Twitter to know when our next post will be available.

 _In our next post, we'll look at how to actually use Filibuster, our prototype implementation of Service-level Fault Injection, to test a real application using code samples.
 In our fourth post, we'll look at algorithmic improvements we can use to reduce test case redundancy and make our system perform at scale._